 Free unlimited photo storage is no more

 As of June 1, 2021, Google will no longer offer unlimited storage to free users on Google Photos.
-The company outlined the changes in a new blog post that claimed it was trying to “keep pace with the growing demand for storage.”
+The company outlined the changes in a blog post that claimed it was trying to “keep pace with the growing demand for storage.”

 When the changes to Google Photos arrive, any new high-quality photos will count against the 15GB data cap used by Google Drive and Google Docs.
 If you want to upload more, you’ll have to shell out for a Google One account.